A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 So what’s a business to do?
 Well, unsurprisingly, our answer is very similar to the previous one.
 Get good at SEO.

 Another recommendation from Backlinko is to include the question and the answer in your content.
-If you search out the source of most voice search answers what you will find is that the heading includes the question you asked, and the body content provides a brief answer.
+If you search out the source of most voice search answers, you will find that the heading includes the question you asked, and the body content provides a brief answer.

-To confirm this, while writing this article I searched several questions via Siri, like “how to do a push up” and “how to make cold brew”.
-Every time, the results were sourced from articles with headings that directly matched my questions.
+To confirm this, while writing this article, I searched several questions via Siri, like “how to do a push up” and “how to make cold brew.”
+Every time, the results came from articles with headings that directly matched my questions.

 Preparing for the future of SEO may seem daunting but we hope that this article has given you some ideas and strategies to face 2020 with confidence.